 Institutional details related to the microstructure of TAQ data.
-Although we make the identifying assumptions that the order-splitting multiplier is constant ( $\xi{jt} = \xi$ ) and the volume multiplier is constant ( $\zeta{jt} = \zeta$ ), we do not expect these assumptions to perfectly describe the U.S. equity market.
+Although we make the identifying assumptions that the ordersplitting multiplier is constant ($\xi{it} = \xi$) and the volume multiplier is constant ($\zeta{it} = \zeta$), we do not expect these assumptions to perfectly describe the U.S. equity market.
 Instead, these assumptions generate benchmarks that can be used to evaluate the economic significance of various institutional arrangements related to tick size, lot size, and intermediation.

-Changes in institutional arrangements in the U.S. equity market may have affected the order-splitting multiplier $\xi{jt}$ and volume multiplier $\zeta{jt}$ over the 1993-2014 sample period.
-If these multipliers changed through time, they affect only the constant terms in equations (9) and (10), when expressed as OLS regressions, and not the slope coefficients on trading activity $W{jt}$ .
+Changes in institutional arrangements in the U.S. equity market may have affected the order-splitting multiplier ξ{it} and volume multiplier ζ{it} over the 1993-2014 sample period.
+If these multipliers changed through time, they affected only the

+constant terms in equations (9) and (10), when expressed as OLS regressions, and not the slope coefficients on trading activity W{it} .
 If these multipliers are correlated with trading activity, they induce omitted-variable bias.

 Progress in computing technology and regulatory changes have significantly affected trading.
 The degree of order splitting varies with order size, ticker symbol, prices, and time.
-Our results imply that less order splitting occurred in the earlier part of our sample, and large bets may result in more prints than small bets.
+Our results imply that less order splitting occurred in the earlier part of our sample, and large bets may result in more prints than small bets in the later part of our sample.

 At the NYSE in the early 1990s, traders typically executed large bets as block trades in the "upstairs" market, in which case at least one side of a reported block trade might correspond precisely to a bet.
-Prior to the changes in order handling rules in 1997, NASDAQ dealers often took the other side of entire bets because customers themselves could not place their own or-

-ders into a central limit order book and NASDAQ dealers were unhappy if customers "bagged" them by dumping many blocks into the market one after another.
+Prior to the changes in order handling rules in 1997, NASDAQ dealers often took the other side of entire bets because customers themselves could not place their own orders into a central limit order book, and NASDAQ dealers were unhappy if customers "bagged" them by dumping many blocks into the market one after another.
 As the use of the NYSE's Direct Order Transfer (DOT) system became more commonly used by professional traders in the 1990s, the use of electronic order submission strategies and order splitting increased.
 For NASDAQ stocks, this practice accelerated after new order handling rules were implemented in the late 1990s.
-Splitting thus was more significant in the first half of our sample (2001-2014) than in the second half (1993-2000).
+Splitting was therefore more significant in the first half of our sample (2001-2014) than in the second half (1993-2000).

 Another important market friction is tick size.
 In May and June of 1997, the major U.S. stock exchanges reduced tick sizes from 12.5 cents (1/8 of a dollar) to 6.25 cents (1/16 of a dollar).
 Before that, tick sizes were also reduced for some subsamples of stocks.
 In September 1992, the AMEX reduced tick sizes from 1/8 of a dollar to 1/16 of a dollar for stocks priced under five dollars.
-In 1995, NASDAQ stocks with bid quotations at or above ten dollars per share were traded with tick sizes of 1/8 of a dollar, and NASDAQ stocks with bid quotations below ten dollars per share were traded with tick sizes of 1/32 of a dollar, as mentioned in Bessembinder (2000).
+In 1995, NASDAQ stocks with bid quotations at or above ten dollars per share were traded with tick sizes of 1/8 of a dollar, as mentioned in Bessembinder (2000).

-In 2001, the tick size was further cut from 6.25 cents (1/16 o a dollar) to one cent.
+In 2001, the tick size was further cut from 6.25 cents (1/16th of a dollar) to one cent.
 As a result, some quoted bid-ask spreads decreased, and fewer shares were shown at the best bid and best offer.
 Traders used electronic interfaces to place scaled limit orders of small size at adjacent price points separated by one cent, and this led to smaller print sizes for bets of the same size.